In this section, we will give you as much information about Ney as we can.

-Ney, thanks to the Safavid Turkish dynasty and the Great Seljuk Empire, which ruled in Azerbaijan and Iran, has also spread seriously in Iran and took the name "nâ" or "nay" (reed) in Persian.
+Ney, thanks to Safavid Turkish dynasty and Great Seljuk Empire, which ruled in Azerbaijan and Iran, has also spread seriously in Iran and took the name "nâ" or "nay" (reed) in Persian.

-Ney, which has become widespread in Arab society with the influence of Mamluk, Ayyubi, Seljuk and Ottoman, is also named with the word "mizmâr" (meaning windpipe, vocal organ), which is used for almost all Arabic wind instruments.
+Ney, which has spread among Arabs by the influence of Mamluks, Ayyubids, Seljuks and Ottomans, is also named with the word "mizmâr" (meaning windpipe), which is used for almost all Arabic wind instruments.

-Turkey, Azerbaijan and Crimea has always referred to it as Ney.
+In Turkey, Azerbaijan and Crimea it has always referred as Ney.

-Ney spread to the Balkans with Ottoman influence; It is called "Ney" by Bosnian, Croatian, Greek, Macedonian and Albanians, "Nai" by Serbs and Bulgarians, and "Nayu" in Romania.
+Ney spread to Balkans by Ottoman influence; and called "Ney" by Bosnian, Croatian, Greek, Macedonian and Albanians, "Nai" by Serbs and Bulgarians, and "Nayu" in Romania.

 Kargı Reeds at field (Arundo Donax)